slz2003/RFCScope-/Errata_filtering/Result_manual/9755-6/packetizer_raw_output.md

 Clarify the text to state that for IMAP4rev2, RFC 9051’s requirements for message/global BODYSTRUCTURE apply in all cases, regardless of UTF8=ACCEPT.

-**Severity:** Medium
-  *Basis:* The conditional language may cause inconsistent implementations and interoperability issues by implying a narrower scope than intended.

-**Confidence:** High

-**Experts mentioning this issue:**

-- ScopeExpert: Issue-1

 ---